Learn how to calculate frequency of distinct values in NumPy arrays using np.unique() with return_counts parameter.

 Numpy unique method

-To calculate frequency of values use Numpy unique function.
-As arguments use your array and return_counts=True.
+To calculate the frequency of values, use the unique function from NumPy with your array as the argument and return_counts=True.

 Then I created variable unique_values and using asarray function created new array with the values and corresponding frequencies.